xmings/DataPump/README.md

 - support join a dataframe with another dataframe by specified join condition.
 - support action as `map`, `filter`, `with_column`, `select`, `sort` etc.
 - support many sinks, for example console, file, database, ftp.
 Unfortunatly database and console sinks are avaliable so far.
-- support multi-thread.
+- support multi-thread while loading and writing data.
-- support many write-mode, such as upsert, overwrite, append and so on.
+- support many write modes, such as upsert, overwrite, append and so on.

 ## Code Example
 ```python